AartiRamani/DataScience-Portfolio/Credit Card Fraud Prediction/README.md

   #### Installing
      You will need Jupyter Notebook to run the ipynb file.
 Install Anaconda for Jupyter Notebook.
   #### Executing program
-    Clone this folder and run the ipynb file using Jupyter Notebook
+    Clone this folder and run the ipynb file using Jupyter Notebook.
+    The step to download the dataset has been commented.
+Uncomment this step to download and access the data for this project.
   #### Help
   #### Authors
   Contributors names : Aarti Ramani